Tower of London prices

 In addition, booking a private tour like this one, if you wish, you can request to be picked up at your hotel to be taken to the Tower of London.
 If you are new to the city and not yet familiar with its transportation network, this is the best way to get to the attraction without the possibility of getting lost along the way.

-2. Can I visit the Tower of London with a Tourist Card and how much do they cost?
+2. Can I visit the Tower of London with a Tourist Card?
+How much do they cost?

 Indeed!
-You can use the London tourist cards to visit the Tower of London.
+You can use London sightseeing cards to get to know the Tower of London.
 From 41€ you can buy the London Explorer Pass and from 74€ you can buy the London Pass at Hellotickets.